SarangNegi/Lexical-analyzer/README.md

 Lexical analyzer, also known as scanning is the first phase of a compiler which involves reading the source program character by character from left to right and organizing them into tokens.
 Tokens are meaningful sequences of characters.
+This project consist of two files one python file and a html file for frontend.